WordPress/wordpress-playground/pages/using-php-in-the-browser.md

 #### `iframe`

-Loads the PHPServer in a new iframe to avoid crashes in browsers based on Google Chrome.
+Loads the PHPRequestHandler in a new iframe to avoid crashes in browsers based on Google Chrome.

 The browser will **typically** run an iframe in a separate thread in one of the two cases: